-However, from January, 2019, the Government of India brought in a couple of changes to the mandatory policy of purchasing a PA cover along with two-wheeler insurance.
-Let’s take a look at what they are:
+However, from January, 2019, the Government of India introduced a couple of changes to the mandatory policy of purchasing a PA cover along with two-wheeler insurance.
+Here’s a look at what they are:

-1. If the owner of the two-wheeler already has a standalone personal accident insurance of Rs.
-15 lakhs or more, they can opt out of purchasing the personal accident cover in bike insurance along with their two-wheeler insurance.
+1. If the owner of the two-wheeler already has a standalone personal accident insurance of ₹15 Lakhs or more, they can opt out of purchasing the personal accident cover in bike insurance along with their two-wheeler insurance.

 2. If the owner of the two-wheeler already has a PA cover under an existing four or two-wheeler insurance policy, they can opt out of purchasing the PA cover under a two-wheeler insurance for a new vehicle.

-Now that you’re aware of what personal accident cover in bike insurance is, let’s move on and find out what it covers and what it doesn’t.
+Now that you’re aware of what personal accident cover in bike insurance is, you can learn more about what it covers and what it doesn’t.
 This way, you would be able to make a more informed decision.

 Death due to an accident

-Permanent partial disability such as the loss of one eye or one limb as a result of an accident
+Permanent partial disability as a result of an accident

 Permanent total disabilities due to an accident

-In the case of death, loss of both eyes, loss of both limbs, loss of one eye and one limb, and permanent total disabilities, the entire sum assured of Rs.
-15 lakhs would be paid out.
+In the case of death, loss of both eyes, loss of both limbs, loss of one eye and one limb, and permanent total disabilities, the entire sum assured of ₹15 Lakhs would be paid out.

-In the case of permanent partial disability such as the loss of one eye or one limb, only 50% of the sum assured would be paid out.
+In the case of permanent partial disability, only 50% of the sum assured would be paid out.